turboladen/ror_class/d2/1_objects.md

 !SLIDE smbullets
 # First Class! ...Methods

-* Attributes and abilities are defined as "method"s.
+* Attributes and abilities are defined as "methods".
 * Methods are defined using the `def` "keyword".

 ```ruby